-4 Wonderful Multicultural Thanksgiving Books and Read-Alouds
+The Best Multicultural Thanksgiving Books and Read-Alouds for the Classroom

 I spent a lot of time this year enhancing my lessons for Thanksgiving, including adding new read aloud texts for my whole group instruction.
 There are so many amazing books out there!
 I have created a fantastic list of multicultural Thanksgiving books that you can use to learn and teach about the holiday from many different perspectives.